Image Credit: Arthur Osipyan

 - Communities.
 This is an easy equivalent of groups or a chatroom (remember those?) feature.
 Anyone who is in a community can post and comment on other’s material.
 Posts are organised like tiles, usually two in a row, in chronological order.
 I’m not sure if this makes it easier or harder to read than Facebook groups which have only 1 post per line.
 I think it’s probably more confusing.

 - Collections.
 Collections are like Pinterest boards except you can post images and regular links.
 These are different to groups, because collections only feature posts from the collection author.
 This reduces the level of spam if the author is using their collection benevolently.
-I’m assuming the idea here was that one user may create a few virtual scrapbooks which others might find interesting enough.
+I’m assuming the idea here was that one user may create a few virtual scrapbooks which others might find interesting enough to follow.

 - Pages and profiles.
 I’m sure everyone knows these functions already.
 Businesses, organisations and brands can create pages.
 People have profiles.